 - Stay away from noise sources like projector fans and air vents.

 Placing speakers in a room can be as equally critical as finding the right spot for a microphone.
+Biamp has provided a Ceiling Speaker Calculator that can be used to determine the coverage required for the desired application.
 An ideal positioning of multiple ceiling speakers will achieve an even SPL coverage and a good speech intelligibility across the entire room.
 In order to get a better sense on how much SPL the speaker of choice is able to produce with the given power of our TCM-1A amplifier, the Amplifier Power Calculator will provide some answers.
 In addition to that, a speaker simulation software might be able to predict the expected in-room STI values.

 In this example, the speakers are not being used for voice-lift or similar live speech reinforcement, hence gain before feedback doesn't have to be considered.
 Still, avoiding short distances between the speakers (far-end audio) and the microphone will help to improve the AEC performance.

 - Follow Gain Structure best practices to set input and output levels of microphones and sources.
 Input and output gain levels have been left at default settings for integration flexibility of the file.
 Input and Output metering has been added to assist with setting gain structure within the file.
 Additional meters can be added to the file as required to allow for additional detail at point along the signal path.